Glyn, Mills & Co.: Acquisition of Holt's and Child's

 Faced with the growing power of the “big five” banks after the First World War Glyn Mills made its own acquisitions – Holt & Co. in 1923 (briefly becoming Glyn, Mills Currie Holt & Co) and Child & Co. in 1924 when the name reverted to Glyn Mills & Co.
 Holt's were army agents in Whitehall which in turn supported a private banking business.
 It was founded in 1809 by William Kirkland who opened an office in St James's.
 Regiments were gradually added to Holt's portfolio and the Navy agency of Woodhead and Co. was absorbed in 1915.

 Child's history predated that of the Bank of England and for over 100 years it had been owned by the Earl of Jersey.
 Following the death of Lord Jersey, the executors were told that the Bank of England would not permit a sale to one of the Big Five.
 Glyn's, the largest private bank and the sole survivor of the private banks in the Clearing House, seemed the most desirable association.

 Purchased by Royal Bank of Scotland

+In 1932, the original buildings were replaced by a new building, designed by Sir Herbert Baker.
 The approach of the Second World War threatened the viability of the private bank with the prospect of casualties and death duties straining capital resources.
 In 1939 the partners agreed to the bank's sale to the Royal Bank of Scotland.
 Glyn Mills continued to trade separately, even to the point of acquiring the banking businesses of the British Overseas Bank and Anglo-International Bank in 1944, and of A Ruffer & Sons in 1946.
 However, in 1969 the Royal Bank of Scotland was restructured and the holding company's subsidiaries in England and Wales (Glyn, Mills & Co., Williams Deacon's Bank, and the English and Welsh branches of The National Bank) were merged to form Williams & Glyn's Bank.